-Additionally, the PwC Network undertakes periodic reviews to evaluate certain elements of PwC firms' systems of quality management.
-The Network also looks at the PwC firm leadership's own assessment of the effectiveness of their system of quality management and their determination of whether the overall quality objective has been achieved.
+Additionally, the PwC Network undertakes periodic reviews to evaluate certain elements of PwC firms' SoQMs.
+The Network also looks at the PwC firm leadership's own assessment of the effectiveness of their SoQM and their determination of whether the overall quality objective has been achieved.